vanHeemstraSystems/openfaas-workshop-headstart/200/100/100/README.md

 ```$ arkade install openfaas --load-balancer```

 ***Note***: the --load-balancer flag has a default of false, so by passing the flag, the installation will request one from your cloud provider.

-Or install with helm (advanced).

-If you prefer, you can install OpenFaaS using the [helm chart](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/README.md) instructions.